 Project managers oversee all aspects of the construction process, including developing the design plans, establishing the schedule, and managing the project’s costs.

-In essence, a Project Manager is the focal point of the operations; they work closely with the architects, engineers, and subcontractors while maintaining an open and transparent communication line with the tenant and the landlord.
+A project manager is the focal point of the operations, working closely with the architects, engineers, and subcontractors while maintaining an open and transparent communication line with the tenant and the landlord.

 Project Managers serve as your eyes and ears, attending weekly construction meetings and conducting site walk-throughs to ensure that the construction progress follows the plans as documented.

-What to expect from a Project Manager on your side:
+What can you expect from a Project Manager on your side?

 Alignment of the project’s goals with the purposes of the tenant and their business.